 Have I mentioned before how much I LOVE my slow cooker?!
 It’s perfect for making warm meals in the winter, but also great for the summer when you don’t want to heat the entire oven and kitchen to make a meal.
 Not to mention the ease of throwing everything in, turning it on, and having dinner ready a few hours later.

 I know a lot of people tend to put their slow cooker away when the weather heats up, but that’s when I use mine the most.
 In South Texas (and when I lived in South Florida) it gets hot in the summer.
 Really hot.
 And humid.
 The last thing I want to do is be in the kitchen working on a hot stovetop or oven to make a meal for my family.

 One meal we hadn’t had in years but made recently is beef roast.
 Why didn’t we have it for so long?
-When I was pregnant with Sous-Chef, I made a beef roast one night.
+When I was pregnant with Tyler, I made a beef roast one night.
 Come dinner time, I couldn’t even stand the sight of it, let alone the smell.
 It made me want to puke (which, admittedly, when pregnant, happens pretty easily).
 Since that night, just the thought of it would turn my stomach.
 Yay pregnancy.

 A few weeks ago, Justin timidly brought up the idea of trying beef roast again when we were making a grocery list and, to my surprise, it sounded good to me!
 So we made it the next day.
 I think he wanted to make it before I changed my mind again.
 I still didn’t eat a huge helping of it, but I wasn’t turned away from it like before.